fineract-academy/webpagev2/docs/how-to-run-fineract-e2e-test-with-intellij-idea.md

    - Open the `build.gradle` file in the project root directory.
    - IntelliJ IDEA will automatically start downloading the dependencies, if not you can do it manually as well by opening the "Gradle" window and click on `Reload All Gradle Projects`.
    - Further configurations can be found in the `settings.gradle` file
-5. **Configure to use IntelliJ Runner**
-   - On the top bar click on `IntelliJ IDEA/Settings...`
-   - On the left menu, select `Build, Execution, Deployment/Build Tools/Gradle`
-   - Select `IntelliJ IDEA` from the dropdown menu of `Run tests using`
-   - Click `Apply` and `OK`
-6. **Where are the integration tests?**
+5. **Where are the E2E tests?**
    - You can find the E2E tests in the
-      - `fineract-e2e-tests-core` module: Contains all the core / common logics of calling APIs, configurations, enums, communication, etc.
+      - `fineract-e2e-tests-core` module: Contains all the core / common logics like calling APIs, configurations, enums, communication, etc.
       - `fineract-e2e-tets-runner` module: Contains the runner configuration and all the test specifications
-7. **Before executing E2E tests**
+6. **Before executing E2E tests**
    - You need to have a running instance of Fineract
-   - By default the E2E tests has the following configuration:
+   - By default the E2E tests has the following configurations:
      ### **Connection details to running backend**
      - `fineract-test.api.base-url=${BASE_URL:https://localhost:8443}`
      - `fineract-test.api.username=${TEST_USERNAME:mifos}`